Skip to main navigation

 How It Is Done

-To help you be aware of changes in your breasts, you can feel them for any lumps or pain.
-You can also look for other changes, such as redness or a change in the skin's usual color or nipple discharge.
+To be aware of changes in your breasts, you can feel them for lumps or pain.
+You can also look for other changes, like redness or a change in the skin's usual color or nipple discharge.
 How you do this and how often is up to you.
+Unlike with regular breast self-exams, you don't have to follow a schedule or step-by-step check of your breasts.

 If you choose to check your breasts, the best time to do it is usually 1 week after your menstrual period starts.
-Your breasts are less likely to be swollen or tender at this time.
+Your breasts are less likely to be swollen or tender then.
 If you don't have periods, you can check your breasts at any time that's best for you.
-Talk to your doctor if you have concerns or notice any changes.
+Talk to your doctor if you have concerns or notice changes.

-You still need regular screening tests such as mammograms or breast exams by your doctor even if you check your own breasts.
-Your doctor can help you decide when to do screenings.
+You still need regular mammograms or breast exams by your doctor even if you check your own breasts.
+Your doctor can help you decide when to do these.

 Next steps